Sunday, June 18, 2023

 The Legend of the Tree of Good and Evil: The Story of Julia Genesee (LEGENDS part one)

 “Where did this come from?”
-Mr. Jacob Genesee said to himself, as he examined a young tree at its roots with a garden shovel.
+Mr. Jacob Genesee said to himself, as he used a garden shovel to examine a young tree by its roots.
 “I don’t want another tree in the backyard.”

 His brick home was nestled in a small town next to a dairy farm.
 His shiny red Chevy sat in the driveway while trees and shrubs filled his backyard.
 A sliding glass door led into the back of the house.
 A flower trellis sat on the patio next to the glass door.